n0shake/ScreenshotAndMail/README.md

 # Screenshot And Mail for Cocoa applications

-Steps:
+### Steps:

---> Using windowID, capture screen
+- Using windowID, we capture the screen
---> captured screen will be in CGRef format
---> Convert it to NSImage
+- Captured screen will be in CGRef format.
+We convert it to NSImage
---> Convert it to NSData using TIFFPresentation
+- NSImage to NSData using TIFFPresentation
---> Save the file locally
+- We save the file locally
---> Open the file with Mail app
+- And finally, we open the file with the Mail application

 *REMEMBER TO DELETE THE SAVED IMAGE AFTER A TIME DURATION*